 We found 4 family medicine practitioners who accept United Healthcare HSA near Burnet, TX.

-Dr. Robert Graves is a family medicine physician and general internist in Burnet, TX.
-Areas of expertise for Dr. Graves include opiate addiction, outpatient care, and general care.
-Dr. Graves takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, as well as other insurance carriers.
-After attending the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school, he completed his residency training at San Joaquin General Hospital.
-He is professionally affiliated with Seton Healthcare Family.
+Dr. Robert Graves is a family medicine physician and internist.
+He has a special interest in opiate addiction, outpatient care, and general care.
+He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest.
+After attending the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school, Dr. Graves completed his residency training at San Joaquin General Hospital.
+He is affiliated with Seton Healthcare Family.

-Dr. Charles Franz specializes in general practice and family medicine and practices in Burnet, TX.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, in addition to other insurance carriers.
-He is a graduate of the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
-Dr. Franz is affiliated with Seton Healthcare Family.
-His practice is open to new patients.
+Dr. Charles Franz sees patients in Burnet, TX.
+His medical specialties are general practice and family medicine.
+He is affiliated with Seton Healthcare Family.
+He is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, TriWest, and more.
+Dr. Franz welcomes new patients.
+He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

-Dr. Thomas Smith works as a family medicine practitioner and emergency medicine specialist in Burnet, TX and Austin, TX.
-He takes United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA, as well as other insurance carriers.
+Dr. Thomas Smith is a family medicine physician and emergency medicine specialist in Burnet, TX and Austin, TX.
+He is an in-network provider for several insurance carriers, including United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA.
 He studied medicine at the University of Virginia School of Medicine.
-Dr. Smith's hospital/clinic affiliations include Seton Healthcare Family and Emergency Service Partners (ESP).

 Conditions / Treatments